-In her most recent book, Searching for Sunday, Rachel Held Evans opened up about her journey.
+In her book, Searching for Sunday, Rachel Held Evans opened up about her journey.
 Rachel grew up as an evangelical Christian.
 She was the kind of girl I knew well—and liked—growing up.

 When Rachel’s certainty started to decay, she no longer fit in at church.
 Her community was comprised of people who were either 100% certain, or pretended to be.
 Her questions troubled them.
 Ultimately, she began to search for a different kind of Christian faith community.

 Along the way, Rachel’s focus shifted.
 Instead of focusing on the destination, she thought more about the journey: “It has become cliché to talk about faith as a journey, and yet the metaphor holds.
 Scripture doesn’t speak of people who found God.
 Scripture speaks of people who walked with God.
 This is a keep-moving, one-foot-in-front-of-the-other, who-knows-what’s-next deal, and you never exactly arrive.”

 Instead of committing to a specific/certain view of God, Rachel committed to making the journey with, and to, God.